 Debbie is certified by the Institute of Anxiety Treatment Professionals

 Lee Anna is a Licensed Professional Counselor who works primarily with teens and adults.
 Her areas of concentration include depression, anxiety, relationship issues, trauma, difficult life transitions, and ways to improve a person’s overall well-being.
-She has experience working with a variety of mental health concerns including anxiety, depression, self-esteem, self-harm, divorce, stress, and life transitions.
+She has experience working with a variety of mental health concerns including anxiety, depression, self-esteem, addiction, self-harm, divorce, stress, LGBTQ+ and life transitions.
 She is also intensively trained in Dialectical Behavior Therapy (DBT).

 Prior to beginning her work as a counselor, Lee Anna worked for 9 years with adults with developmental disabilities teaching them social and vocational skills.
 In 2014, she received her Masters of Science in Clinical Mental Health Counseling from Mercer University.
 She also has 3 years experience working with children, teens and adults in an outpatient setting of a psychiatric hospital.

 Madison obtained a Bachelor of Science in Psychology from the University of Alabama.
 She obtained her Master of Science in Clinical Counseling and Psychology from Brenau University.
 Madison strongly believes engagement in the therapeutic relationship is a catalyst for change.
 She strives to make this relationship collaborative, genuine, and encouraging in order provide a safe environment for individuals to explore, gain insight, and grow.
 Madison specializes in utilizing creative interventions and art therapy to aid in emotional expression and to provide a tangible reminder of skills.
 She especially enjoys and finds this approach especially effective and engaging with children and adolescents.
-Madison treats children, adolescents, and adults working with a variety of concerns including behavioral problems, depression, anxiety, low self-esteem, ADHD, social skills deficits, life transitions, grief, and trauma.
+Madison treats children, adolescents, and adults working with a variety of concerns including behavioral problems, depression, anxiety, low self-esteem, ADHD, social skills deficits, Spectrum Disorders, life transitions, grief, and trauma.
 Madison also has research experience in the realm of child development and education and experience providing neuropsychological assessments.

 Madison practices from an Adlerian perspective, but utilizes CBT, behavioral therapy, DBT skills, play therapy, and art therapy techniques often.
 She believes strongly in focusing on the here and now during sessions to facilitate experiential awareness and mindfulness that translates into change outside of the therapy room.